hernantz/blog/content/django-ui-components.md

-Title: Django UI components for perfectionists with deadlines.
+Title: Django UI components for perfectionists with deadlines
 Date: 2024-09-24
 Summary: Server side rendering and UI components for a modern frontend.
 Category: Programming